crodier/software-blog/_posts/2023-09-22-message-formats.md

 Many free and open source libraries exist which make it nearly trivial to use this kind of pre-agreed messages like our `a,b,c` example, effectively pre-compressing the messages.

-These message formats accomplish this goal by using a message schema.
+A pre-defined message schema is used instead of the string keys.

 The schema is agreed upon and shared between the systems exchanging the messages.

 For example if we define the Protobuf Schema for a User